Connecting to a TCP Service

 defer conn.Close()

-// Wrap connection for buffered I/O
+// Wrap the connection for efficient text I/O.

 scanner := bufio.NewScanner(conn)